-Or, How Careless Use Can Lead to Abandonment
+Or, How Misuse Use Can Lead to Loss of Your Trademark

-Once a trademark has been registered, it must be maintained or it will wither away and cease to function as a trademark.
-To many that simply means periodic renewal filings with the United States Patent and Trademark Office (assuming you've registered it).
-However, timely renewal filings are not enough.
-Trademark owners must also guard against genericide - the death of their trademark through misuse.
+There is a long history of popular brands becoming everyday words.
 If the public comes to regard a trademark as an apt term for the goods and services it is associated with, it is said the mark has become generic.
 A generic term cannot serve as a trademark.
 Words such as "aspirin" and "cellophane" were once strong brand names.
-However, they slipped into the public domain because of trademark misuse.
-Similarly, if a trademark owner grants someone permission to use their trademark, but does not reserve the right to approve the manner of its use, that trademark can lose its branding significance.
+However, they slipped into the public domain because they ceased to be source identifiers or brands .
+In essence, they became victims of their own success.

 Below are five rules or guidelines trademark owners must follow if they wish to avoid trademark abandonment and forfeiture.